 The call led her to Nashville where she earned her masters in Diversity and Urban Studies.
 While completing her degree, Kimby interned at a juvenile detention center.
 The experiences there strongly impacted her, and developed within her a deep compassion for youth and adults who are detained and incarcerated.

-Laura Heil joined the Board of Trustees at CFJ in 2010, and is the currently serving as the Executive Director of CFJ, doing so on a volunteer basis for the past year.
+Laura Heil joined the Board of Trustees at CFJ in 2010.
 Prior to her work at CFJ, Laura worked at both Bristol Myers and Ciba Pharmaceuticals in the areas of marketing finance and financial management of consumer products.
 Her work there included both existing brands and launches of new brands/products and licensing/acquisitions.

 In addition to her professional career, Laura has many years of volunteer service with schools, church, recreational sports and scouting.
 For four years, Laura served as the Service and Justice liaison for the St. Charles Borromeo Pastoral Council in Skillman, NJ.
 Currently, Laura also volunteers weekly at the Crisis Ministry, providing financial counseling to clients in Trenton who are homeless or face the threat of homelessness.
 While not doing all of the above, Laura also works as a fitness instructor.